foxbunny/ribcage/README.md

 AMD modules (with loaders like [RequireJS](http://requirejs.org/)), or load them using `<script>` tags.

+When loading modules using the `<script>` tags, please __make sure `main.js` is loaded before all other modules__.
+It will set up the `ribcage` global object and other modules will simply assume that properties on that object have been correctly set up.

 When used with `<script>` tags, the modules will do basic dependency checking, so you will get exceptions in many cases.